What are the best first foods for baby led weaning? Here are the top suggestions according to the Baby-Led Weaning method!

 Again, I get the full-fat version and use a spoon as his dipper!

 It’s messy but FUN!
 I rinse him off in the sink after these sort of meals!

 I do not cook it and just give it to him raw.

-Prunes are great for digestion and I cut them very small to avoid any choking since they are so chewy.
+Prunes are great for digestion and have a lot of important nutrients.
+I cut them very small to avoid any choking since they are so chewy.